GetStream/stream-chat-swift/docusaurus/docs/iOS/swiftui/chat-channel-components/message-list.md

 ![Comparison of the default look of the empty message list and the custom example shown in the code above.](../../assets/empty-message-list.png)

 :::info
-Reminder: the custom `ViewFactory` needs to be injected into e.g. the `ChatChannelListView`.
+Reminder: the custom `ViewFactory` needs to be injected into for example the `ChatChannelListView`.
 If unsure how to do that, there is a more detailed explanation in the [Getting started](../../getting-started) page.
 :::

 ## Message List Background